 Sarah and I are both excited for today’s webinar because Plummer’s recent program growth and adoption of Social Solutions Apricot software will highlight Plummer’s journey toward answering this question.

 Our agenda today will cover…

-- Part 3: System redesign for program model integration
+Part 3: System redesign for integration with the outcomes model

 Today’s presentation will be a mix of strategy and technical and we will cover a lot of ground.
 Following this webinar, you will receive an email with a recording of today’s presentation and a copy of the slides.
-We will also open for questions at the end of the presentation and plan to stay beyond the hour mark to answer questions.
+We will also open for questions at the end of the presentation and plan to stay online to answer questions.

 Let’s dive in.
 To start, I’ll hand it off to Sarah to give us some background on Plummer Youth Promise and explore the Plummer Intervention and Outcomes Model.

 [SLIDE – 5]